Tal Avitzur: Career

 While studying for his master's degree Avitzur lived in the Santa Barbara home of painter Irma Cavat and was her studio assistant.
 Cavat's home was also the winter studio for sculptor George Rickey.
 Avitzur worked for Rickey as well, both in Santa Barbara and East Chatham, NY.
 Avitzur also worked for ceramacist Beatrice Wood in Ojai, CA until her death in 1998.
 Avitzur credits his father's research with metals and his employment with various artists for his decision to become an artist.
 Avitzur's sculpture teacher was kinetic sculptor Ken Bortolazzo.

 Avitzur gathers materials for his sculptures from auto and marine salvage yards, scrap metal yards, garage and estate sales and flea markets.
 He disassembles, cleans, polishes and sorts the parts.

-Avitzur's sculptures have been displayed at the Santa Barbara Museum of Natural History, Sullivan Goss Gallery, Santa Barbara Community Arts Workshop, La Luz de Jesus Gallery, and the Bay Area Maker Faire Applied Kinetic Arts Group Gallery Space.
+Avitzur's sculptures have been displayed at the Santa Barbara Museum of Natural History, Westmont College, Sullivan Goss Gallery, Santa Barbara Community Arts Workshop, La Luz de Jesus Gallery, and the Bay Area Maker Faire Applied Kinetic Arts Group Gallery Space.

 Avitzur was included in Between Seer and Seen, a photo book of Santa Barbara County artists, released in 2013 by Mark Robert Halper.

 Avitzur participated in a video and advertising campaign for financial and retirement services company Athene in 2021.

+In 2023 Avitzur organized the first Santa Barbara Uptown Artists Open Studio Tour.